DanySK/course-laboratory-of-software-systems/slides/content/07-ci/_index.md

 **stage**
 * A *group of jobs* that run in parallel
 * A build finishes when all of its jobs are finished.
-* A stage is successful if all of its stages are successful
+* A stage is successful if all of its jobs are successful
 * The next stages starts only if the previous was successful

 **build**